PlanaFlor: Brazil’s Green New Deal for Nature-Based Economic Recovery

 - Biodiversity and bioprospecting: preserving habitats while unlocking economic potential through natural resources.

-- Additionally, the study will assess the avoided costs of preventing agricultural expansion into forested areas, reinforcing the importance of sustainable land-use planning to preserve Brazil's ecosystems.
+- Additionally, the study assessed the avoided costs of preventing agricultural expansion into forested areas, reinforcing the importance of sustainable land-use planning to preserve Brazil's ecosystems.

-This project is being conducted in partnership with FBDS and BVRio with funding from Norad.
+This project was conducted in partnership with FBDS and BVRio, with funding from Norad.

 Photo: Brazilian rainforest, earlytwenties/ Shutterstock.com